sqlxpert/lights-off-aws/README.md

   change or delete only one tag at a time.

-* Do not allow a role that can create backups (or, in this case, set tags to prompt backups) to delete backups.
+* Do not allow a role that can create backups (or, in this case, set tags to prompt backup creation) to delete backups.

 * Note these AWS security gaps: